front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

   Elasticsearch.
 As of 2.5.0, if you don't want to use Elasticsearch at all, you can simply not enable the `datasource-elasticsearch` module.
 This environment can still be used to quickly disable Elasticsearch usage without changing the code.
-- `FRONT_COMMERCE_ES_ELASTICSUITE_VERSION`: the version of the ElasticSuite module installed.
+- `FRONT_COMMERCE_ES_ELASTICSUITE_VERSION`: the version of the ElasticSuite module installed (only relevant for Magento2 based setup).
 By default, Front-Commerce considers a version < 2.9.
 - ~~FRONT_COMMERCE_ES_VERSION: Elasticsearch server version (ex: 6.7)~~ deprecated in `2.0.0-rc.0` and removed in `2.0.0`

 ### Algolia